yeungn/yeungn.github.io/_drafts/2016-09-15-building-a-cli-gem.md

 ---
 layout: page
-title: Building a Cli Gem
+title: How to build a Cli Gem
-permalink: /building-a-cli-gem/
+permalink: /how-to-build-a-cli-gem/
 date:   2016-09-15 17:23:54
 ---

-Goal today is to write about the process on building a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) [Ruby Gem](https://rubygems.org/).
-This simple application will allow a user to grab the latest apartment listing rentals available.
+Building my CLI application that will allow a user to find the latest apartment listing rentals available on Apartmentfinder.com.

 # Getting Started